Wroppy/282-as2-fib-gcd/code_testing.md

 To test this, a set of Fibonacci indexes and their corresponding Fibonacci number was used to compare the output from `int fib(int n)`.
 Numbers were chosen at random, but importantly, the lower and upper bounds {0, 40} were included.
 Furthermore, the method of calculating the sum of Fibonacci numbers up to `n` used the property of `sum({fib(n), fib(n - 1), ..., fib(0)} = fib(n + 2) - 1`.
-This meant that although the user was able to input 40 as their number, the maximum Fibonacci index was 42.
+This meant that although the user was able to
+'][p40 as their number, the maximum Fibonacci index was 42.
 Hence why it was included in the set of tests.

 Testing occurred in the `void testFib()` method and printed the output of the Fibonacci number, and printed if an error had happened on any one of the numbers.